HigherOrderCO/Bend/docs/lazy-definitions.md

 main = (Nat.add (S (S (S Z))) (S Z))
 ```

-Because of that, is recommended to use [supercombinator](https://en.wikipedia.org/wiki/Supercombinator) formulation to make terms be unrolled lazily, preventing infinite expansion in recursive function bodies.
+Because of that, its recommended to use a [supercombinator](https://en.wikipedia.org/wiki/Supercombinator) formulation to make terms be unrolled lazily, preventing infinite expansion in recursive function bodies.

 The `Nat.add` definition below can be a supercombinator if linearized.